Developer-Plexscape/ng-builder-google-maps/README.md

   </a>
 </p>

-> Angular CLI builder that adds the Google Maps API into your application
+> Angular Google Maps builder

-The builder essentially creates a new `index.html` file that loads the Google Maps API.
-That way you can maintain different versions of your Angular application with Google Maps or not.
-Especially useful for Electron applications that can operate in two modes, one of them with Google Maps.
+An Angular CLI builder that adds the Google Maps JavaScript API into an Angular application.

 ### 🏠 [Homepage](https://github.com/Developer-Plexscape/ng-builder-google-maps)